-- Take a walking tour of Buenos Aires and see a tango show
+- Tour the highlights of Buenos Aires and see a tango show

-- See fossils in Los Cardones National Park
+- See dinosaur fossils in Los Cardones National Park

-- Explore northern Argentina's deserts and colonial towns
+- Explore northern Argentina's deserts and towns by car

 |Day 3||Boat Excursion to Tigre||Buenos Aires|

 |Day 4||Fly to El Calafate, Optional Activities||El Calafate|